streamlink/streamlink-twitch-gui/CONTRIBUTING.md

 grunt build
 ```

-This will create a development build and will run it afterwards.
+This will create a development build and will run NW.js afterwards.
 If NW.js has not been downloaded yet, it will do this automatically.
 Since NW.js is based on Chromium, you will find all the usual debugging tools.
 These can be accessed by clicking the button in the titlebar of the application or by opening `http://localhost:8888/` in your web browser.
-IDEs with internal NW.js debugging support can be used as well.
+IDEs with internal Node/Chromium/NW.js debugging support can be used as well.
 Once NW.js has been launched, file watchers will look for any changes being made to the source files and will then rebuild those parts of the application.
+Closing NW.js while grunt is still running will automatically re-open it.
+To stop this, terminate/interrupt the grunt process with CTRL+C.

 ### Testing